TomLXXVI/python-hvac/README.md

 design and analyze single-zone or multi-zone CAV and VAV air conditioning systems.

+**air_diffusion**<br>
+A package about supplying air to a room.
+Implements free air jets and some procedures for designing air supply to a room which come from *Awbi, H. B. (2003).
+VENTILATION OF BUILDINGS.
+Taylor & Francis.
+Chapter 6.*

 **cooling_load_calc**<br>
 A package for doing cooling load calculations of a building, based upon ASHRAE's Radiant-Times-Series (RTS) method.